 Once your tummy settles, you can try salted crackers, dry toast, plain boiled rice and plain noodles.
 Steer well clear of coffee and caffeinated soft drinks, as they will make you even more dehydrated.

 Once you start to feel better, reintroduce your regular diet cautiously.
 Your tummy will still be sore and delicate; take it slowly with dairy, caffeine and high-fibre foods.

 Take some medication

-Rehydration salts such as Dioralyte are also beneficial and are easy to carry with you.
-They are sold in sachets and contents are added to water.
+Rehydration salts such as Dioralyte are also beneficial and easy to carry.
+They are sold in sachets, and contents are added to water.
 They won’t stop or reduce diarrhoea.
 However, the small amount of sugar and salt helps the water to be absorbed better from the gut into the body.

 Pepto-Bismol is another popular remedy for diarrhoea.
 It tastes awful, but it can help to ease Delhi belly.